-Resolution Re is committed to establishing and maintaining a robust corporate governance and risk management framework in accordance with the requirements set out by the Bermuda Monetary Authority and established market practice.
+Resolution Re is committed to ensuring that an established, well maintained and robust corporate governance and Risk Management Framework ("RMF") exists within the Company, which meets the requirements set out by the BMA and established market practice.

-The Company has structured roles, responsibilities and accountability for risk taking in accordance with the three lines of defense principles; this ensures appropriate segregation of duties under the oversight and supervision of the Company's Board of Directors.
+The Company has structured roles, responsibilities and accountability for risk taking in accordance with the three lines of defense principles, which ensures appropriate segregation of duties under the oversight and supervision of the Company's Board of Directors (the "Board").